-Better, more complete research into the therapeutic targets and biological processes affected by cannabis will lead to the development of more precise formulations and modes of action.
+Better, more complete research into the therapeutic targets and biological processes affected by cannabis compounds will lead to the understanding of more precise formulations and modes of action.

 Teasing out the underpinnings of the “Entourage Effect” will allow more precise combinations of compounds that in turn produce more targeted effects.
-Specific extraction preparations and formulations derived directly from the cannabis plant can be matched with the specific compound profiles necessary to elicit therapeutic effects.
-Similar can be said for select cannabis strains or chemotypes and their intended targets.
+Specific extraction techniques tailored directly to the cannabis plant strain or chemotype can provide the specific compound profiles necessary to elicit therapeutic effects.

 Finally, it goes without detailed discussion that better understanding of the therapeutic target(s) will allow better screening and compound identification using recombinant approaches and synthetic methods such as those described above.

 The range of potential therapeutic applications of cannabis is staggering, and research and industry efforts will continue to push the frontier of pharmaceutical development.

 The timing could not be more important, as studies have begun to show effectiveness of cannabis in treating the heroine epidemic by dampening the threat of relapse from addiction.